Brush the bottom of a 23cm/9in springform cake tin with some of the melted butter and place a round of greaseproof paper in the base.

 Tip the mixture into the bottom of the cake tin.
 Using the back of a spoon, gently push the crumbs from the centre outward, until smooth and level.
 This will form the base of the cheesecake.
 Chill in the fridge while making the filling.

-For the filling, mix the mascarpone cheese, lemon juice and zest and caster sugar together in a bowl until well combined.
+For the filling, mix the mascarpone cheese, lemon juice and zest, caster sugar and icing sugar together in a bowl until well combined.
 Do not mix the mixture too much as this will cause it to split.
 Taste the mixture and add more sugar, to taste.

 Spoon the mixture into the tin on top of the chilled biscuit mixture and chill in the fridge for at least 2 hours.